ebo-arcadia/ebo-lee.github.io/angular.md

 - understood how delete operation is executed step by step in service class, component, and view HTML page
 - implemented search feature so a user can search and view items by attributes and keyword
 - understood steps of operation when implementing search feature using observable, variables, component, property & event binding, AJAX call, event listener, bootstrap, HTML tags
+- understand how RxJS library is used to work with asynchronous data calls, callbacks and event-based programs
+- implemented using callback function to modify data received in response from the server using map(), pipe(), and JX iteration
+- implemented subscribe() signature new definition syntax to take only one argument